nasa/fprime/docs/getting-started.md

 </commands>
 ```

-**Note:** opcode_base is auto-filled by the auto-coder giving out component's opcodes a unique offset so all our opcode values can be numbered starting
+**Note:** opcode_base is auto-filled by the auto-coder giving out component's opcodes a unique offset so that we need not worry about what op-codes are
-at zero.
+defined outside this component.
+We can just number them within the component, and expect the auto-coder to resolve collisions by prefixing the op-codes
+with a defined offset.

 Next we will create an Events.xml dictionary that setup the events our component can log.
 In this case we have two events, GPS locked and GPS lock lost.
-Here again we have and ID base allowing us to fill in the offsets later.
+Here again we have and ID base allowing us to fill in the event offsets later.
 The Events.xml file should look like:

 ```
 <?xml version="1.0" encoding="UTF-8"?>